austinramey/personal-vault/5;30 - 3315 - Investments/Chapter 2 - Security Markets.md

 - <mark style="background: #FFF3A3A6;">Extended Hours</mark> electronic-trading sessions
 	- Most securities exchanges and ECNs offer <mark style="background: #FFF3A3A6;">extended</mark> trading sessions <mark style="background: #FFF3A3A6;">before</mark> and <mark style="background: #FFF3A3A6;">after</mark> regular hours
 		- Allow US securities markets to compete more effectively with foreign securities markets
-		- After-hours markets are <mark style="background: #FFF3A3A6;">crossing markets</mark>: orders are only filled if matched with identicial opposing orders
+		- After-hours markets are <mark style="background: #FFF3A3A6;">crossing markets</mark>: orders are only filled if matched with identical opposing orders
 -